Sankar Kumar Pal: Awards and recognition

-Pal is an elected Fellow of the Institute of Electrical and Electronics Engineers; The World Academy of ciences for the Advancement of Science in Developing Countries (TWAS); International Association for Pattern Recognition; International Fuzzy Systems Association; International Rough Set Society; Asia-Pacific Artificial Intelligence Association; International Artificial Intelligence Industry Alliance; Web Intelligence Academy (Founding Fellow); Indian National Science Academy; The National Academy of Sciences, India; Indian Academy of Sciences; and Indian National Academy of Engineering.
-He is an elected Foreign member of the European Academy of Sciences and Arts.
-Currently, he is the 14th President of Indian Statistical Institute and a Vice-President of the International Artificial Intelligence Industry Alliance (AIIA), Hong Kong.
+Pal is an elected fellow of the Institute of Electrical and Electronics Engineers, TWAS, International Association for Pattern Recognition, International Fuzzy Systems Association, International Rough Set Society, Asia-Pacific Artificial Intelligence Association, International Artificial Intelligence Industry Alliance, Web Intelligence Academy (founding fellow), Indian National Science Academy, Indian Academy of Sciences,The National Academy of Sciences, India, and Indian National Academy of Engineering.
+He is a foreign member of the European Academy of Sciences and Arts.
+He is the 14th President of Indian Statistical Institute and a vice president of the International Artificial Intelligence Industry Alliance.